ctdunlap32/data-center-flexibility-resource-adequacy/README.md

 BurstGPT: https://github.com/HPMLL/BurstGPT.

-Data center location data: U.S. Department of Energy / National Renewable Energy Laboratory Accelerating Speed to Power Data Viewer (https://maps.nrel.gov/speed-to-power), accessed via its public backend API.
+Data center location data: U.S. Department of Energy Accelerating Speed to Power Data Viewer (formerly hosted at maps.nrel.gov/speed-to-power, accessed via its public backend API in February 2026).
+The data viewer was retired in 2026; the extracted dataset is archived in data/raw/dc_capacity_mapped in this repository.

 All analysis code in this repository is released under the MIT License.